stephensmalley/selinuxns/README.md

 Fedora w/o policy [^1] |y|y|y|
 Ubuntu [^2] |y|y|y|

-[^1]: Fedora host OS has SELinux enabled but no policy loaded.
+[^1]: Fedora host OS with SELinux enabled but no policy loaded.
 Currently requires relabel from container on first boot.
-[^2]: Ubuntu host OS has SELinux enabled but no policy loaded.
+[^2]: Ubuntu host OS with SELinux enabled but no policy loaded.
 Currently requires relabel from container on first boot.

 ## Userspace